Kimmortal: 88 and Beyond

 Kimmortal wanted to express self-determination and power as well as self-identification.
-They wanted to challenge the male centred and cisgender hip-hop field and to give queer, persons of color, and indigenous artists more opportunity to speak for themselves and reach the community.
+They wanted to challenge the male centred and cisgender hip-hop field and to give queer, persons of colour, and indigenous artists more opportunity to speak for themselves and reach the community.

 Identity

 Kimmortal uses they/them pronouns, and was born and raised in Canada, a second generation Filipino Canadian.
 Kimmortal is inspired by the First Nations communities in Western Canada.
-In Cut From Steel, Kimmortal identities as “Being queer, non-binary and brown as well as non-black and a non-indigenous settler on stolen land are facts to keep in mind when framing my story in a system that consciously disenfranchises certain communities.”
+In Cut From Steel, Kimmortal identities as "Being queer, non-binary and brown as well as non-black and a non-indigenous settler on stolen land are facts to keep in mind when framing my story in a system that consciously disenfranchises certain communities."